TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Completed_Conceptual_Design.md

 ##### *Microcontroller*
 The microcontroller shall provide the processing power of the HUD.
 It shall process incoming data from both the IMU sensor and the app/software subsystem and drive the display at a high speed to ensure minimal delay.
 The microcontroller shall interface with the system through a regulated 3.3 V DC input power signal.

 It shall also interface with the Communications subsystem by receiving input data via Bluetooth wireless communication from the app/software and receiving motion data via SPI serial communication from the IMU.
-The selected microcontroller, the ESP32-P4, provides superior processing speed of 400 MHz clock speed and large storage capacity of 768 KB of SRAM, and 16–32 MB of flash memory.
-Its high performance makes it an optimal choice to ensure smooth and efficient HUD operation with no perceptible delay
+The selected microcontroller, the ESP32-P4, provides superior processing speed of 240 MHz clock speed and large storage capacity of 512 KB of SRAM, and up to 16 MB flash memory.
+Its high performance makes it an optimal choice to ensure smooth and efficient HUD operation with no perceptible delay.

 ##### *Tracking Sensor*
 The tracking sensor shall be an Inertial Measurement Unit (IMU) responsible for measuring the visor’s acceleration, angular velocity, and orientation.
 The IMU collects three-axis data from its onboard accelerometer, gyroscope, and magnetometer, corresponding to motion along the x, y, and z axes.
 The sensor’s data is read using an SPI interface by a function called SPIReadWord(x) that retrieves 16-bit values from the IMU’s data registers.
-This enables accurate tracking of the visor’s position and ensures that the HUD graphics remain properly aligned with the user’s field of view during movement.
+This enables accurate tracking of the visor’s position and ensures that the displayed information remains stable and readable within the user’s field of view during movement.
 The IMU shall receive a regulated 3.3 V DC input power signal from the power subsystem and shall transmit motion and orientation data to the ESP32 microcontroller via an SPI serial communication interface.

 Possible IMU options include the Adafruit ICM-20948 9DoF [23], Seeed Grove 9DoF IMU [24], and DFRobot 10DOF Module [25], each offering accelerometer, gyroscope, and magnetometer sensors totaling nine degrees of freedom.

 ##### *Display*
 The display shall provide the projection of the HUD graphic interface.
-It shall maintain high clarity and fast response to minimize disorientation or lag between real-world motion and virtual graphics.
-To ensure this, the display shall have a minimum resolution of 1080p and a minimum refresh rate of 60 frames per second (fps).The display shall communicate with the microcontroller via a MIPI-DSI input serial communcation interface.
+It shall maintain a readable display and fast response to minimize disorientation or lag between real-world motion and virtual graphics.
+To ensure this, the display shall have a minimum refresh rate of 60 frames per second (fps).The display shall communicate with the microcontroller via a SPI input serial communcation interface.

 The HUD shall utilize a micro-OLED display, known for its fast response time, high pixel resolution, and strong contrast ratio—ideal for augmented reality applications.
-There are two possibile methods for implementing this display: using a transparent display which is a physical screen that allows light to pass through it or using an optical combiner that blends virtual images onto the real world view by reflecting a projected image onto a transparent lens.
-While transparent displays can support augmented reality, they are typically used for larger-scale applications such as heads-up windshields or public information displays.
-Optical combiners, on the other hand, are optimized for compact, near-eye systems such as smart glasses.
-For this application, a display setup utilizing an optical combiner is the most suitable approach.
-Potential display options compatible with an optical combiner include:
+There are two possibile methods for implementing this display: using a transparent OLED panel display which is a physical screen that allows light to pass through it or using an optical combiner that blends virtual images onto the real world view by reflecting a projected image onto a transparent lens.

+Transparent displays are typically used for larger-scale applications such as heads-up windshields or public information displays but they can also be appropriate for near-eye prototypes, particularly when using lower-resolution displays in outdoor environments where ambient light may cause image washout.
+In this method, the transparent OLED would be positioned directly in front of one of the eyeglass lenses.

+Optical combiners, on the other hand, are optimized for compact, near-eye augmented reality systems.
+However, they require a brighter and higher-resolution micro-display because the image must pass through additional optical elements and reflect off a beam-splitter before reaching the user's eye.
+This extended optical path reduces effective brightness, making low-end or low-brightness displays less suitable for outdoor use.

+For this application, a lower-resolution display is acceptable for displaying simple data metrics such as ball speed, distance, launch angle, spin rate, and smash factor.
+Based on this requirement, the transparent OLED solution offers the most practical and reliable approach for the initial prototype.

+Potential display options include:

-* 0.39″ Micro-OLED Display (1920 × 1080, MIPI, I2C) [26]
+* 1.51 inch Transparent OLED Display Module 128x64 [26]
-* 0.49″ Micro OLEDoS Display (1920 × 1080, 1800 nits, 90 Hz, MIPI) [27]
+* DFRobot Fermion Transparent OLED Display [27]

-Both displays require a 1.8 V DC input to power the VDDI I/O supply but differ in their main input voltage requirements.
-The 0.39″ Micro-OLED Display requires a 5 V DC input to power its internal analog circuitry, which generates the necessary voltages for the OLED panel.
-In contrast, the 0.49″ Micro OLEDoS Display does not integrate analog power circuitry internally.
-Therefore, it requires an external 5.3–5.5 V DC input to power AVDD (the positive supply voltage) and a -4 to -5.5 V DC input to power AVEE.
-These voltages shall be supplied by the power subsystem.
+Both displays come with a SSD1309 driver chip in a breakout PCB board that will directly drive and power the display.
+This breakout PCB board will require a 3.3 V DC input to power the logic directly.
+The breakout PCB board will also internally boost the 3.3 V DC input power signal to a range of 8 V - 15 V DC that will be used to power the display.
+The 3.3 V DC input power signal shall be supplied by the power subsystem.

 The visor shall include at least one micro-OLED display projecting onto one lens, with the option to implement a second display for dual-lens operation.